-Since the Second World War, Canada has experienced massive growth in its manufacturing, mining and service sectors, propelling the economy from being a largely agricultural one to becoming one of the most highly industrialised and urbanised economies in the world.
+Since the Second World War, Canada has experienced massive growth in its manufacturing, mining, and service sectors, propelling the economy from being a largely agricultural one to becoming one of the most highly industrialized and urbanized economies in the world.

 The economic growth in Canada has been so effective and consistent that today it is the 10th largest economy in the world based on GDP.
 Unlike most of its peers, Canada is considered unique for having an advanced economy as its primary sector, namely the logging and oil industries, is one of the most important elements of the economy.
 Canada’s manufacturing industry is also highly important, particularly the automobile industry, with low labour costs and a comprehensive healthcare and social security system attracting major automobile companies from the US and Japan to set up manufacturing facilities in Canada.

 As a member of the G7 group of leading industrial countries, Canada enjoys a high standard of living, excellent public infrastructure, a highly educated and skilled labour force, a world-class educational system, and a well-deserved reputation as a successful trading nation.

 Canada prides itself on the availability of excellent social services, primarily the publicly financed healthcare system known as Medicare.

 Canada is known for its tolerance, respect for human rights, and social justice.
 Internationally, Canada has a strong record of standing against discrimination and injustice.
 Respect for human rights and personal freedom is deeply held, and both are constitutionally enshrined in Canada's Charter of Rights and Freedoms.

 With a rich history of immigration, Canada is very welcoming with a multicultural society.
 Canada always needs the skills, talents, and enthusiasm of newcomers to continue to grow and contribute to its economy.